The Symphonic Garden

 Now the fun part began: decorative paints!
 I used Apple Barrel Acrylic Paint for several reasons.
 This brand is easy to find in stores, it offers over 100 color options, the odor is minimal so you can work inside, and the paint is water-soluble so that if you accidentally smudge while painting, you can wipe off the mistakes with a moist paper towel.
 I had great fun selecting colors, and chose to go with deep, rich hues to resemble a realistic strawberry vine:

-- White for re-painting the flowers and touching-up parts of the spray paint
+- Christmas Green for the leaves and vine tendrils - Carmesi Cardinal for the strawberries - White for re-painting the flowers and touching-up parts of the spray paint - Bright Yellow for the centers of the flowers |

 Here is a picture of the painting in progress.
 The table was more challenging than it looked at first glance because the bottom is just as intricate as the top.